 1. The background

-What first got you into this genre, and what drives you to create the music you do?
+Ok, cool.
+So, what first got you into this genre, and what motivates and inspires you to create the music you do?

 2. The present